shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## Putting It All Together

 As you might have guessed by now, your voice can literally be as powerful as your computer is.
 The toolchain we've established so far makes it possible to tigger almost any action of our choice with almost any words of our choice.
 The best part is, all the extra development work will only need to happen locally inside the ```pictrl``` script.
-That said, at the end of the day, what to do with such limitless possibility might be a matter of user experience.
+That said, at the end of the day, what to do with such limitless possibility might be a matter of user experience so please let me know what your mileage turns out to be.

 ## Appendix
 ### Install all the softwares needed